-A report released last week by the FCA analysed how around 60 of the UK’s biggest financial services groups are doing in their preparations for the Consumer Duty’s implementation in July 2023.
-The news was dire.
-The FCA identified several failures in how banks, insurers and asset managers are preparing for new Duty rules, warning some will “struggle” to meet the deadline for implementation, and should expect to face the consequences.
+A report released in February by the FCA analysed how around 60 of the UK’s biggest financial services groups are doing in their preparations for the Consumer Duty’s implementation in July 2023.
+The news was dire: the FCA identified several failures in how banks, insurers, and asset managers are preparing for new Duty rules, warning some will “struggle” to meet the deadline for implementation, and should expect to face the consequences.

 There were also other areas of weakness highlighted; areas that we believe boards and management teams should be paying immediate attention to.
 These included:

 - Prioritisation.
 Firms were felt to have not properly prioritised the work they need to undertake between now and July, as well as other duty-related operational issues, including assigning tasks to staff “on top of their existing roles”.

 - Culture.
 Implementation of the Consumer Duty demands “significant change” in culture, but some plans were “lacking in detail” on how an appropriate culture would be promoted and “gave no evidence of a consideration” of whether the current environment was fit for purpose.

 - Compliance.
 Firms were felt to be complacent in how they planned to gather data for compliance with the Duty, as well as how their previous initiatives in customer service had prepared them for the Duty.

 Implementing best practice ready for the Consumer Duty Act